Bartek9090/AlarmsSystem/README.md

 -------------------------

 ## Description
-Responsive alarm system.
+Responsive alarm system site.
 Websute made for practice.

 ## About Project
 The main page of website contains following section: